erick-martins/emp-jshook/README.md

 ### Filters

-Filter are callbacks called if an argument that can be filtered by its hooks.
-A complete list of the default filter list can be found [here](/filters.md)
+Filters are callbacks called when you need to *filter* the returned argument.
+A complete list of the default filters can be found [here](/filters.md)

 ```js
 import { Filters } from 'webpremios-app-hook';